adamatasi/IoT_Scanner/README.md

 13- THE NATIONAL VULNERABILITY DATABASE contains a list of all CVEs.
 Each CVE includes Details/Description, Severity, Solutions, and more.

 14- You can follow the solutions to secure that device.

+NOTE: We recommend to go back to https://myaccount.google.com/lesssecureapps and turn "less secure apps" OFF after sending the email.
+NOTE: Our next version v2.0 will not ask the user to enter the "sender email address".
+User will have to enter the "receiver email address" only.